-In simple premises this may be no more than showing new staff, pupils and students the fire exits and giving basic training on what to do if there is a fire.
-In complex premises, such as a university, the organisation of fire safety training will need to be more formal.
+In simple premises this may be no more than showing new staff the fire exits and giving basic training on what to do if there is a fire.
+In complex premises with a high staff turnover and many shift patterns, the organisation of fire safety training will need to be planned.